BattleTalent/community-docs/website/docs/tutorial-quick-start.md

 They are not added to the modding toolkit.
 So no.

 ### Any other mod project examples I can use?
-Yes I've cleaned up some projects and added them [here](https://github.com/unbelievableflavour/BattleTalentBaseProjects) to download and checkout for free.
+Yes we've cleaned up some projects and added them to the [base projects](/docs/tutorial-base-projects) page.